Early Years Information

 Structure of the EYFS

-There are currently three teaching qualified staff leading the Nursery and the two Reception classes.
+There are currently three teaching qualified staff leading the two Reception classes.
 They are supported by one higher level Teaching Assistant (HLTA) and nine Teaching Assistants.
-Reception children attend full time and Nursery children attend on a sessional basis.
+Reception children attend full time.

 (Please refer to the EYFS Policy for further details.)